godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 the account.

 Program developers should take care of rebating.
 They can rebate more than what PRAW fees were paid during the transaction.
-This may add into incentivising users to send some transaction.
+This may be considered as an additional feature into incentivising users to send some transaction.

 ## Backwards Compatibility